GetDKAN/dkan-tools/README.md

 dktl test:behat-custom
 ```

-To configure PHPUnit tests:
+To manually configure custom phpunit tests (without using `dktl init:custom-tests`):

 1. Create _src/test/phpunit_
 2. Place a _phpunit.xml_ configuration file in _src/test/phpunit_.
-You can use the _phpunit.xml_ file in _dkan/test/phpunit_ as an example.
+You can use the [_phpunit.xml_ file in _dkan/test/phpunit_](https://github.com/GetDKAN/dkan/blob/7.x-1.x/test/phpunit/phpunit.xml) as an example, replacing the `<testsuite>` elements to reflect your own custom tests.
+See the [PHPUnit documentation](https://phpunit.readthedocs.io/en/7.0/organizing-tests.html#composing-a-test-suite-using-xml-configuration) for more information.
+3. Add a copy of [_dkan/test/phpunit/boot.php_](https://github.com/GetDKAN/dkan/blob/7.x-1.x/test/phpunit/boot.php) in the same directory.
 3. Store your tests in _src/test/phpunit_.
+Again, use [_dkan/test/phpunit_](https://github.com/GetDKAN/dkan/tree/7.x-1.x/test/phpunit) as a guide.

 JUnit style test results will be written to _src/test/assets/junit_.

-To configure Behat tests:
+To manually configure Behat tests:

-1. Create _src/test/features_
+1. Create _src/test/features_ directory.
 2. Place Behat configuration files _behat.yml_ and _behat.docker.yml_ in _src/test_.
-You can use the corresponding files in _dkan/test_ as references.
+You can use the corresponding files in [_dkan/test_](https://github.com/GetDKAN/dkan/tree/7.x-1.x/test) as references, or even just create symbolic links to them.
 3. Store you tests in _src/test/features_.

 JUnit style test results will be written to _src/test/assets/junit_.